Play Therapy

 Games (Board Games, Card Games)

-Purpose: Therapeutic games are used to address specific emotional or behavioral difficulties.
+Purpose: Games are used in a therapeutic way to address specific emotional or behavioral difficulties.

 Therapeutic Benefit: Games help children learn to follow rules, take turns, and cope with winning or losing.
 They can also provide a context for discussing emotions and behaviors in a non-threatening way.